irobertson/annotation-constraints/README.md

 1. Create an annotation and add `@Constraint(verifiedBy = ...)` to it.
 1. Implement the `Verifier` for your new constraint.
-(See the JavaDoc for [com.overstock.constraint.verifier.Verifier](https://github.com/overstock/annotation-constraints/blob/master/src/main/java/com/overstock/constraint/verifier/Verifier.java) for more details and/or have a look at [an example Verifier](https://github.com/overstock/annotation-constraints/blob/master/src/main/java/com/overstock/constraint/verifier/IncompatibleAnnotationsVerifier.java).)
+(See the JavaDoc for [org.annotationconstraints.verifier.Verifier](https://github.com/iroberts/annotationconstraints/blob/master/src/main/java/org/annotationconstraints/verifier/Verifier.java) for more details and/or have a look at [an example Verifier](https://github.com/iroberts/annotationconstraints/blob/master/src/main/java/org/annotationconstraints/verifier/IncompatibleAnnotationsVerifier.java).)
-1. Make sure both **annotation-constraints** and your new `Verifier` class are on the classpath during compilation.
+1. Make sure both **annotationconstraints** and your new `Verifier` class are on the classpath during compilation.

 Note: Custom `Verifier`s cannot be executed in the same compilation unit in which they are declared (which makes sense because they have yet to be compiled).
 This does not prevent `Verifier`s from being declared in the same compilation